 And, of course, when selecting a vendor, do make sure that they know what they're doing.

-PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with close to 100 GDPR assignments so far).
+PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with around one hundred GDPR assignments so far).